hirememorey/yesand-music/README.md

 # YesAnd Music

-**Contextual Intelligence for Semantic MIDI Editing with Visual Feedback**
+**AI-Powered Musical Collaborator with Conversational Intelligence**

-YesAnd Music transforms MIDI editing from technical manipulation to intelligent assistance through natural language conversation that integrates seamlessly with existing DAW workflows.
+YesAnd Music transforms MIDI editing from technical manipulation to intelligent musical collaboration through natural language conversation that integrates seamlessly with existing DAW workflows.

 ## What It Does

+- **Musical Conversation**: Chat with an AI musical collaborator in natural language
+- **Intelligent Generation**: "Generate a funky bass line", "Make it groove like Stevie Wonder"
+- **Iterative Refinement**: "Make it more complex" → "This is too busy, simplify it"
 - **Musical Intelligence**: Analyzes bass lines, melodies, harmony, and rhythm with visual feedback
 - **Problem Solving**: "Make this groove better", "Fix the harmony", "Improve the arrangement"
 - **Real-Time Control**: Generate MIDI patterns via natural language commands
 - **DAW Integration**: Works with GarageBand, Logic Pro, and Ardour (with file-based integration)
-- **Educational**: Learn musical concepts through AI explanations
+- **Educational**: Learn musical concepts through AI explanations and musical references

 ## Quick Start